awslabs/data-compare-tool/README.md

---srcDBSecretName : Source Database Secret Name defined in Secret Manager eg: OracleDB --tgtDBSecretMgrEndPoint :Secret Manager endpoint for target database eg: secretsmanager.us-east-1.amazonaws.com --tgtDBSecretName : Secret Manager endpoint for target database eg: PostgresDB --primaryKey:<table name>:<columns with comma separation> provide uniuqe columns with comma(,) separted, if there is no primary key for the table
+--srcDBSecretName : Source Database Secret Name defined in Secret Manager eg: OracleDB --tgtDBSecretMgrEndPoint :Secret Manager endpoint for target database eg: secretsmanager.us-east-1.amazonaws.com --tgtDBSecretName : Secret Manager endpoint for target database eg: PostgresDB

+--primaryKey:<table name>:<columns with comma separation> provide uniuqe columns with comma(,) separted, if there is no primary key for the table
 --primaryKey=EMPLOYEE:id,name,salary ; DEPARTMENT:id,name,org

+--connectionPoolMaxSize: Integer value for pool max size like 25.
+--connectionPoolMinSize: Integer value for pool min size like 15.

 Note: Secrets defined in AWS Secret Manager is optional and it will override the database properties defined using sourceDBType, sourceHost, sourcePort etc..
 ```